1031-Systems/1031_Delivery/README.md

 it is not intended to be a development environment.

-If you encounter any issues, and even if you don't, the README in the unzipped release will contain more information about getting started.
+If you encounter any issues, and even if you don't, the README in the unzipped release will contain a little more information about getting started.

 ## If You Are A Developer